joshbolduc/vscode-story-explorer/README.md

 Controls whether to display CodeLens results for stories.
 When enabled, CodeLens results for stories appear above story definitions.

+### `storyExplorer.logLevel`

+Log level to use for logging.
+Logs are available via the Story Explorer output channel in the output panel.

+### Options

+- `none`: Do not log

+- `error`: Log errors only

+- `warn`: Log warnings and errors

+- `info`: Log general operational information, warnings, and errors

+- `debug`: Log debugging information, general operational information, warnings, and errors

 ### `storyExplorer.server.external.url`

 URL of an externally launched and managed Storybook instance, used when `storyExplorer.server.internal.enabled` is disabled.
 Defaults to `http://localhost:6006`.